Djani-Antova/BookLet-october-2023/README.md

 4. For convenience, preliminary seeded data comprising books and comments has been provided.

 ## Deployment
-- Project DEMO deployed with Firebase - https://react-booklet-oct2023-b1365.web.app/
+- Project deployed with Firebase - https://react-booklet-oct2023-b1365.web.app/

 ## Site overview
 ### Every page contains navigation
-- Guest user
+- Guest users - see guest navigation

-- Logged in user
+- Logged in users - see loggedin navigation

 ### Every page contains footer

 ### Home page
-Public page for all users.
+- Public page for all users.

-#### Section showing all nominated books:
+### Section showing all nominated books
+- Public page for all users.

-#### Section showing latest 3 nominated books:
+### Section showing latest 3 nominated books:
+- Public page for all users.

+### Section showing book details and comments for the book:
+- Public page for all users.

+### Section showing book details, comments for the book and option to add a comment:
+- Private page only for logged in users.

+### Section showing book details, comments for the book, option to add a comment and options to edit and delete nomination:
+- Private page only for the creator of the book.

+### Section displaying form for nominating a book
+- Private page only for logged in users.

+### Section displaying nominated books by a user
+- Private page only for logged in users.

 ## CRUD Operations